-By Maise Hunns, a British journalist writing on business, property and finance.
+By Maise Hunns, a British journalist specialising in business, property and financial advisement.*

 Investing in property is always a gamble but there are pros and cons to everything.
 So if you’re thinking of investing in commercial property in Peterborough or anywhere else in the UK, there are a number of things you need to consider first.